sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2011-02-16-varargs-variable-argument-method-in-java.md

 toc_label: In This Article
 toc_icon: cog
 ---
-Varargs (`...`) lets a method accept zero or more arguments of the same type.
+Varargs let a Java method accept zero or more arguments of the same type without forcing callers to build an array manually.

-## Real-World Use Cases

-- utility logging methods
-- SQL/criteria builders
-- event publishing with optional metadata

-## Java 8 Example
+That makes APIs easier to call, but it also introduces a few design choices that matter more than the syntax itself:

+- what should happen when no arguments are passed?
+- could the overload set become ambiguous?
+- is varargs really clearer than a collection or explicit overloads?

+---

+## The Basic Form

 ```java
 public static int sum(int... values) {